Indonesian General Guidelines for Corporate Governance (PUGKI)

 Apply

-The Bank has systems and procedures to regulate internal control over financial reporting, including interim financial reports, the role of the risk management/compliance/supervision management function and the internal audit function to ensure the integrity of interim financial reports, and the role of the Audit Committee in reviewing financial reports to be published by the Bank.
+The Bank has systems and procedures governing internal control over financial reporting, including interim financial reports.
+The role of the risk management/compliance/ management oversight function and the internal audit function in ensuring the integrity of interim financial reports, and the role of the Audit Committee in reviewing the financial reports to be published by the Bank.

-The Bank’s Annual Report has put historical performance in context and describes the risks, opportunities, and future prospects of the corporation.
+The Bank’s Annual Report presents historical performance in a comprehensive context, while also describing the risks, opportunities, and future prospects of the corporation.

 6.3 Dissemination of Information 6.3.1 Channels for the dissemination of information should provide users with equitable, timely, and relatively inexpensive access to relevant information.